Weakness of Correlation Effect Manifestation in BaNi$_2$As$_2$: ARPES and LDA+DMFT study: Computational Details

+There are a couple of ARPES studies of the BaNi$_2$As$_2$~\cite{BaNi2As2_ARPES_2011,Noda2017}.
+In the early work~\cite{BaNi2As2_ARPES_2011} it was reported weakness of correlation effects on the Fermi level for both triclinic and tetragonal phases via comparison of ARPES and DFT bands.
+In the work of Noda $et~al.$~\cite{Noda2017} ARPES data for both phases is juxtaposed with band calculations from~\cite{BaNi2As2_LDA_Chen_PRB_2009} by shifting and scaling the individual branches of the DFT dispersions independently in the spirit of Kordyuk's work~\cite{Kordyuk_12} to discuss renormalization effects near the Fermi level as well.
+Some speculations (according to the authors of~\cite{Noda2017}) on the Peierls transition scenario to understand the reasons of the band structure change because of the tetragonal to triclinic phase transition were introduced.
+However, the articles~\cite{BaNi2As2_ARPES_2011,Noda2017} do not discuss at all the initial reason of the weak manifestation of correlation effects in both phases of BaNi$_2$As$_2$.

-\section{Computational details}
+\section{Computational Details}

 The crystal structure of BaNi$_2$As$_2$ above $T=131$ K has the tetragonal symmetry with I4/mmm space group.
-Lattice constants are $a=b=4.112$ and $c=11.542$ $\AA$.
-The atomic positions in the elementary unit cell are following: Ba -- 2a($0,0,0$), Ni -- 4d($0,0.5,0.25$), As -- 4e($0,0,0.3476$)~\cite{BaNi2As2_struct_all_2008}.
+Lattice constants are $a=b=4.112$~\AA\ and $c=11.542$~\AA.
+The atomic positions in the elementary unit cell are following: Ba --- 2a($0,0,0$), Ni --- 4d($0,0.5,0.25$), As --- 4e($0,0,0.3476$)~\cite{BaNi2As2_struct_all_2008}.
+As it shown earlier~\cite{BaNi2As2_ARPES_2011} the band structure of triclinic phase is very similar to that of tetragonal phase (with the difference of band positions not more than $0.1-0.2$ eV, or even less, in the directions where our ARPES is measured).
+Most pronounced difference between tetragonal and triclinic bands appears in the middle of (0,0,0)-(0.5,0,0) direction is about 0.4 eV because of the allowance of Ni-3d$_{xy}$ -- Ni-3d$_{x^2-y^2}$ hybridizion channel with symmetry lowering.
+While the total and partial DOSes in the triclinic and tetragonal phases are nearly identical.
+So we chose the tetragonal structure.
 The LDA calculations were performed within the Elk full-potential linearized augmented plane-wave (FP-LAPW) code~\cite{ELK}.
 We employed the CT-QMC impurity solver~\cite{ctqmc_PRL_2006,ctqmc_PRB_2007,ctqmc_RMP_2011,triqs_1,triqs_2,triqs_3_leg} for the DMFT part of LDA+DMFT calculations.
 To define the DMFT lattice problem for BaNi$_2$As$_2$ compound we used the LDA Hamiltonian projected to Ni-3d, As-4p and Ba-5d Wannier functions.
+The Wannier projection works very well here, and the Wannier-projected dispersions perfectly coincide with the LDA ones below $+2$~eV.
+Wannier functions are obtained within exciting-plus code.